Call us at 1(866) 607-4438

 Yahoo's data breach in 2013 exposed 3 billion consumers in total and is still the biggest single data breach

 First American Financial Corp. had 900 Million customer files exposed in May 2019

 Facebook - 2019- 540 million users’ information exposed from the social media company

 The biggest breach in 2018 was by Marriott International which exposed as much as 500 Million records

 Adult Friend Finder in 2016 had 412 Million records compromised

 Equifax in 2017 had 143 Million records exposed

-If you suspect fraud, you can request a credit report, as new accounts will often show up there first.
-If you find one, contact the credit bureau directly to report it.
+If you suspect that you are a victim of fraud, you can also request your credit reports, as it is common that new bank records will show up there first.
+If you check and find one, contact the credit bureau directly to report it.

 downloads and resources